- Can I fly between China and Taiwan?

 There’s one more scenario that is apparently also not allowed:

-- If you are planning any flights to China anytime soon, make sure you know about the hidden costs of operating there here.
+- Make sure you know about the hidden permit costs of operating to China here.

 More on the topic: